 Army Museum South Queensland (formerly known as the Victoria Barracks Museum) is a Heritage-listed site containing many reminders of early life in the Colony of Queensland and the early days of the Commonwealth.
 The buildings date from 1864, although the majority were built just before or just after Federation.
 The Barracks is still in use […]

-ANZAC Square is currently closed to the public for major refurbishment.
-Access available to the Shrine of Remembrance only.
 The ANZAC Square War Memorial is uniquely and ideally set in peaceful surrounds amidst the hustle and bustle of city life.
 Centrally located, ANZAC Square is dedicated to Australia’s military heritage.
-The Shrine of Remembrance, with […]
+The Shrine of Remembrance, with its Eternal Flame, forms the focal point for the radially patterned pathways, pools, lawns and Bribie Island Pine […]